Facing Challenges

 Normativity

 Outside of basic non-acceptance or misunderstandings of the nature of plurality, the most widespread root of sysphobia is singlet-normativity - the idea that singlethood is a privileged default expected of everyone.
-Because wider society is not exposed to plurality, deviations from expectations associated with a singlet identity model can lead to rejection, distress, and danger.
+Because wider society is not exposed to plurality, deviations from singlet behaviours and experiences can lead to rejection, distress, and danger.

-Though a lens where singlethood is the only "normal", plurality is unacceptably complex and must be a fabricated delusion, the privacy of a system is irrelevant compared to keeping others aware of the abnormality, and the needs and desires of a system can be dismissed in pursuit of restoring that normalcy through medical intervention.
+Through a lens where singlethood is the only "normal", plurality is unacceptably complex and must be a fabricated delusion, the privacy of a system is irrelevant compared to keeping others aware of abnormalities, and the needs and desires of a system can be dismissed in pursuit of restoring normalcy via medical intervention.

-This creates a pressure to be "normal enough" that affects systems far beyond the point of self-acceptance.
+This creates a pressure to be "normal enough" that affects systems far beyond self-acceptance.
 Whenever a system un-represses (or "gains") a new headmate, they're challenged with the question - how many headmates can a system have without becoming unacceptable?
-Faced with normative pressure, "a System of 2/3/4" feels more believable and acceptable than "a System of 40" - even when both systems comfortably understand themselves.
-It's not just numbers either - whenever a plural experience doesn't line up with the simplest, most widely propagated analogies, it instills this fear.
+Faced with normative pressure, "a System of 4" feels more believable/acceptable than "a System of 40" - even when both systems are comfortable.
+Whenever a plural experience doesn't line up with the simplest, most common analogies, it can feel like a risk.

 Sysmedicalism